vaxherd/WoWXIV/README.md

 - Various improvements to gamepad support, including right-stick zoom and a menu cursor

+WoWXIV also includes a rudimentary development environment with a text editor and Lua interaction frame, which can be used to edit the addon's source code within the game.

 Installation
 ------------
 Just copy the source tree into a `WoWXIV` (or otherwise appropriately named) folder under `Interface/AddOns` in your World of Warcraft installation.
 WoWXIV has no external dependencies.

+Alternatively, to make use of the in-game development environment to edit the addon inside WoW, place this source tree outside the World of Warcraft installation and run the Python script `tools/overlay-ctl.py` to install it to the AddOns folder.
+This builds a copy of the addon source code into the addon itself so that the data is available in the game environment.
+The same Python script can be used to extract changes made to that data back to the host PC.
+See the documentation at the top of the script for details.

 Configuration